fenner/probe-clarification/probe-clarification.md

    |           Identifier          |Sequence Number|State|Res|A|4|6|
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~
-{: #ICMPEchoReplyFIG title='ICMP Extened Echo Reply Message'}
+{: #ICMPEchoReplyFIG title='ICMP Extended Echo Reply Message'}

 IP Header fields:

-* Source address: Copied from the Destination Address field of the
+* Source Address: Copied from the Destination Address field of the
-  invoking Extended Echo Request message
+  invoking Extended Echo Request message.

-* Destination address: Copied from the Source Address field of the
+* Destination Address: Copied from the Source Address field of the
-  invoking Extended Echo Request message
+  invoking Extended Echo Request message.

 ICMP fields:

 * Type: Extended Echo Reply.
-The value for ICMPv4 is TTT3.
+The value for ICMPv4 is 43.
-  \<RFC Editor: Please replace TTT3 with the ICMPv4 type number for
-  Extended Echo Reply>.
-The value for ICMPv6 is TTT4.
+  The value for ICMPv6 is 161.
-  \<RFC Editor: Please replace TTT4 with the ICMPv6 type number for
-  Extended Echo Reply>.

-* Code: (0) No Error, (1) Malformed Query, (2) No Such Interface,
+* Code: Values are (0) No Error, (1) Malformed Query, (2) No Such Interface,
-  (3) No Such Table Entry, (4) Multiple Interfaces Satisfy Query
+  (3) No Such Table Entry, and (4) Multiple Interfaces Satisfy Query.

 * Checksum: For ICMPv4, see RFC 792.
-For ICMPv6, see RFC 4443
+For ICMPv6, see RFC 4443.

 * Identifier: Copied from the Identifier field of the invoking
-  Extended Echo Request packet
+  Extended Echo Request packet.

 * Sequence Number: Copied from the Sequence Number field of the
-  invoking Extended Echo Request packet
+  invoking Extended Echo Request packet.

-* State - If Code is not equal to 0, this field MUST be set to 0
+* State: If Code is not equal to 0, this field MUST be set to 0
   and ignored upon receipt.
 Likewise, if the probed interface resides
   upon the proxy node, this field MUST be set to 0 and ignored upon
   receipt.
-Otherwise, this field reflects the state of the ARP Table
+Otherwise, this field reflects the state of the ARP table
   or Neighbor Cache entry associated with the probed interface.
 Values
-  are (0) Reserved (1) Incomplete (2) Reachable (3) Stale (4) Delay
+  are (0) Reserved, (1) Incomplete, (2) Reachable, (3) Stale, (4) Delay,
-  (5) Probe (6) Failed
+  (5) Probe, and (6) Failed.

-* Res - This field MUST be set to 0 and ignored upon receipt.
+* Res: This field MUST be set to 0 and ignored upon receipt.

-* A (Active) - The A-bit is set if Code is equal to zero, the
+* A (Active): The A-bit is set if the Code is equal to 0, the
   probed interface resides on the proxy node, and the probed interface
   is active.
 Otherwise, the A-bit is clear.

-* 4 (IPv4) - The 4-bit is set if the A-bit is also set and IPv4 is
+* 4 (IPv4): The 4-bit is set if the A-bit is also set and IPv4 is
   running on the probed interface.
 Otherwise, the 4-bit is clear.

-* 6 (IPv6) - The 6-bit is set if the A-bit is also set and IPv6 is
+* 6 (IPv6): The 6-bit is set if the A-bit is also set and IPv6 is
   running on the probed interface.
 Otherwise, the 6-bit is clear.